LukaszDygon/windsurf-demo-big-prompts/README.md

 This application was built using Cascade, an AI coding assistant, through a series of prompts.
 The original prompts used to create this application can be found in `demo_prompts.txt`.
 These prompts showcase:

-- Initial application setup and structure
-- Weather data integration
-- Boid simulation implementation
-- Testing setup and execution
-- UI styling and improvements
-- Error handling and data validation

-The prompts demonstrate how complex features can be built iteratively using AI assistance while maintaining code quality and proper testing practices.

-To understand how each feature was developed:
-1. Review the prompts chronologically in `demo_prompts.txt`
-2. Each prompt corresponds to specific commits in the repository
-3. The prompts show the thought process and requirements that led to the current implementation

-This documentation of the development process can be valuable for:
-- Understanding the application's architecture
-- Learning how to effectively use AI coding assistants
-- Seeing how features evolved through iterations
-- Following best practices in test-driven development

 ## Tech Stack 🤙